joaomatossilva/joaomatossilva.github.io/_posts/2014-05-28-wanted-dead-or-alive-middleware-part-i.md

 I call it a middleware any piece of software that runs anywhere and anyhow, and was made by any.
 I don't need to know how it's made, just that I need to invoke a service and it gives me an answer, sometimes...

 Let's focus on that sometimes.
-- Sometimes its being deployed a new version and the service is down.
+- Sometimes a new version is being deployed and the service is down.
-- Sometimes there is a bug, and the service blow up.
+- Sometimes there is a bug and the service blow up.
-- Sometimes the server is so overloaded and the service times out.
+- Sometimes the server is so overloaded, the service times out.
 - Sometimes we lose network and we can't reach the service.
 - Well... there's probably like 1001 reasons why some service fails giving us a proper response.